Last updated on March 3, 2026

 Resurgent Belief

 In Resurgent Belief we get a Replenish effect that has suspend 2 for only 2 mana.
-The front side is already nice, and we know that these free cards with suspend can be abused with cascade or cards like As Foretold to be cast for free without the need to wait for two turns.
+That's already tempting, and we know that these free cards with suspend can be exploited with cascade or cards like As Foretold to be cast for free without the need to wait for two turns.

 Ghen, Arcanum Weaver

-Here we have a Mardu commander that’s also a Tinker for enchantments.
+Here we have a Mardu commander that toggles enchantments between the battlefield and your graveyard.
 You’ll fill your decks with self-mill components and cheap enchantments like Spirited Companion.
 Once you start activating Ghen, Arcanum Weaver, the big hitters enter the scene from your graveyard.
 In this deck, a card like Gravebreaker Lamia can set up the next reanimation target, and you can also sacrifice sagas in their final chapter or enchantments that make you lose the game like Demonic Pact.

 Go-Shintai of Life's Origin